guanton/yelp_tfidf/README.md

 Simply modify the method "filtertop10()" if you'd like to see the data from a different number of businesses from the dataset.
 Also note that you must modify the comparator "SortByReviewCharCount" to alter the order of the businesses to be outputted.
+Finally, IDEs such as intelliJ restrict the file size of attached .txt files.
+My code will run on much larger datasets, but only when operated outside of an IDE setting, ex. using Sublime.

 To make this project, I made use of: